 Her fears are grounded in the often disastrous history of hard rock mining.

 In 1991 acid runoff from the Summitville Mine in Colorado killed all life in a 17-mile stretch of the Alamosa River.
 The gold mine, owned by a Canadian company that eventually filed for bankruptcy, is now a federal Superfund site.

 In the 1990s the Gilt Edge Mine in South Dakota leached cyanide into groundwater and nearby creeks, and in 1995 acid drainage from mining waste piles flowed into Ruby Gulch Creek, killing off the fish population.
 It was declared a Superfund site in 2000 after its owner filed for bankruptcy.

 In 2004 the federal government estimated that it would cost taxpayers $7.8 billion to clean up 63 of the mining operations designated as Superfund sites by the Environmental Protection Agency; cleaning up all abandoned hard-rock mines would cost between $20 billion and $54 billion.

-Mining executives in Minnesota don't dispute that legacy.
+Mining executives in Minnesota don’t dispute that legacy.
 But, they say, mining techniques have improved markedly in the past decade.
-Today, for example, they can use reverse-osmosis water treatment plants to reduce the risk of hazardous runoff.
+Today, for example, they can use this technique.
+Reverse osmosis water treatment plants to reduce the risk of hazardous runoff.
 New technologies can process ore without the air pollution produced by traditional smelting.
 They also argue that the risks from acid drainage are less in Minnesota because the rock has much lower concentrations of sulfide than in the West.